Open Activities

 Mid-point Review of Connected Our Community Plan 2024

-DRAFT REVIEW OF CONNECTED: A COMMUNITY PLAN FOR ARMAGH CITY, BANBRIDGE AND CRAIGAVON BOROUGH 2017-2030.
-OVERVIEW ABC Community Planning Partnership is consulting on the...
+DRAFT REVIEW OF CONNECTED: A COMMUNITY PLAN FOR ARMAGH CITY, BANBRIDGE AND CRAIGAVON BOROUGH 2017-2030 OVERVIEW ABC Community Planning Partnership is consulting on the draft...

 Forthcoming Consultations